Here's how to get Cursive installed.

-If you already have La Clojure from JetBrains or the existing Leiningen plugin from Jan Thomä installed, you’ll need to uninstall them or they’ll conflict with Cursive and its Leiningen integration.
-Open the IntelliJ Settings→Plugins.
-Uninstall both plugins by selecting them and pressing the uninstall button () and then press Ok.
+If you already have La Clojure, clojure-kit or the existing Leiningen plugin from Jan Thomä installed, you'll need to uninstall them or they'll conflict with Cursive.
+Open Settings→Plugins and select the "Installed" tab.
+Uninstall the plugins by clicking on the plugin title and selecting "Uninstall" from the drop-down.
 Restart IntelliJ when it prompts you to.

 If this is the first time you've started IntelliJ, you'll see the welcome screen:

-To install the plugin, open the plugins dialog from the Configure menu:
+To install the plugin, select the Plugins link from the menu on the left:

 If you've been using IntelliJ previously, then open the plugins window from Settings→Plugins as normal.

-Once in the plugins window, press “Browse Repositories…” and search for Cursive.
+Once in the Plugins window, select the "Marketplace" tab and search for Cursive.

-Install Cursive using the green install button, then close the Browse Repositories window and the Settings window.
-Restart IntelliJ when it prompts you to.
+Install Cursive using the green install button, then restart IntelliJ when it prompts you to.

-The first time you start IntelliJ with Cursive installed, you’ll be prompted for a licence.
-If you have a licence already, you can enter it using the “Enter licence” button.
-You can get a licence from our website by using the “Open website” button.
-If you want to try Cursive out, or are waiting for a licence you can use the “Evaluate for 30 days” option.
-You can always enter a licence at a later date using Help→Register Cursive….
-If you don’t want to use Cursive, use the “Disable and restart” button.
+The first time you start IntelliJ with Cursive installed, you'll be prompted for a licence.
+If you have a licence already, you can enter it using the "Activate it" link.
+You can get a licence from our website by using the "Our website" link.
+If you want to try Cursive out, or are waiting for a licence you'll be able to evaluate Cursive for 30 days from the time you first open it.
+You can always enter a licence at a later date using Help→Register Cursive....

 Once you've chosen your option and accepted the licence conditions, you'll be ready to get started!

 Cursive uses two separate channels for releases.
 Stable builds are released in the JetBrains plugin repository as normal, and IntelliJ will automatically prompt you to upgrade when new Cursive versions are available.
 However, in order to receive feedback about new features, generally we will release one or more Early Access Program (EAP, or beta) builds prior to releasing a stable one.
-If you’d like to try the latest and greatest features, and you’re willing to accept that they might not have had all the bugs worked out yet, you can opt in to receive these builds as well.
-When you first install Cursive you’ll be prompted to choose whether you’d like to receive EAP builds, but if you change your mind later you can always change the setting at Settings→Languages & Frameworks→Clojure→Check for EAP builds.
-After enabling this option, you can then go to Settings→Plugins→Browse Repositories… and press the Refresh button () and then search for “Cursive” to see if there are any EAP builds currently available.
+If you'd like to try the latest and greatest features, and you're willing to accept that they might not have had all the bugs worked out yet, you can opt in to receive these builds as well.
+When you first install Cursive you'll be prompted to choose whether you'd like to receive EAP builds, but if you change your mind later you can always change the setting at Settings→Languages & Frameworks→Clojure→Check for EAP builds.
+After enabling this option, you can then go to Settings→Plugins and search for "Cursive" again as described above to see if there are any EAP builds currently available.